AnalyticsAutomated/analytics_automated/README.md

 4. Write decent docs in rst format
 5. Solution for file storage in staging/production???
 6. Consider Flower for celery monitoring
+7. Security https, and authentication, HSTS????, allowed hosts for A_A,26.12.2 (ensure we have text files with no code in)
+8.                       requires.io for the dependencies
+9. Disable XML support
+10. UUID field
+11. Before production find all prints and convert to LOG statements, add LOG statements to all try exceptions blocks.
+Send ERROR and higher logs to email AND slack, don't forget logrotate
+12. Fuck signals
+13. Mock celery, for the love of god (and later mock the backends)
+14. Investigate cached_property